Romchico/PYTHON-GUI/README.md

 2. When you reach the top, your level increases and the player goes back to the starting point.
 3. When you reach the top, the speed of car increases.

-You can see the detailed explanation inside of files.
+You can see the detailed explanation inside of the files.